 As part of this commitment, the Board regularly implements and reviews Meridian's corporate governance practices, processes and policies according to the company's constitution.
-It also reviews the legal and regulatory environment in which Meridian operates, and applies best-practice corporate governance principles such as those set by the New Zealand Stock Exchange (NZX), the Financial Markets Authority and the Australian Securities Exchange.
+It also reviews the legal and regulatory environment in which Meridian operates, and applies best-practice corporate governance principles such as those set by the New Zealand Stock Exchange (NZX), the Financial Markets Authority and the ASX.

-This Corporate Governance Statement provides a snapshot of these practices, processes and policies following the recommendations in the NZX Corporate Governance Code 2017 ('the NZX Code').
+This Corporate Governance Statement provides a snapshot of these practices, processes and policies following the recommendations in the NZX Corporate Governance Code dated 1 January 2019 (the NZX Code).

-All of Meridian's key corporate governance documents, including charters and policies, can be found here.
+All of Meridian's key corporate governance documents, including charters and policies, can be found at meridianenergy.co.nz/investors/governance.

-The annual report for the financial year ended 30 June 2017 may crossreference this Corporate Governance Statement.
-This statement was approved by the Board on 23 August 2017 and is accurate as at that date.
+The integrated report for the financial year ended 30 June 2019 may cross-reference this Corporate Governance Statement.
+This statement is accurate as at 26 August 2019.